dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 #### SMS command types for Android

-These command types can be used by Android app for data submission through SMS when internet is unavailable.
-SMS is composed by android app.
+These command types can be used by the Android app for data submission via SMS when internet is unavailable.
+The SMS is composed by the Android app.

 | Type | Usage |
 |---|---|